 These results show that without due care these mediums can be detrimental for our mental cognition at all ages.
 Not to mention the limiting physical factors associated with extended television internet and gaming.

 How important then is it to establish boundaries?
-Not just for our children but also for ourselves in regards to out the internet, television and general media viewing.
+Not just for our children but also for ourselves in regards to the internet, television and general media viewing.